top of page

 Pickleball is open to members and non-members!

-Our pickleball offering includes private lessons, a new beginner clinic and fun round robin play.
+Our pickleball offering includes private lessons, beginner clinics, intermediate clinic and fun round robin play.

-Round Robin days are Monday 1:30 to 3:00 pm, Tuesday 1:30 - 3:00 pm (NEW for Novice 2.5 - Low Intermediate 3.0 players), Wednesday 1:30 to 3:00 pm, Thursday 1:30 to 3:00 pm and Friday Night 7 to 8:30 pm.
-Sign Up is required.
-Space is limited.
-Click HERE to sign up.
-Cost is $15/player.
 The round robin sessions are for playing games and rotating partners.
 RR sessions have a skill level designation.
 Please make sure you sign up for the RR session appropriate for your level.
-If you have never played before, attend the beginner clinic or call to schedule a lesson to learn the rules and the different strokes.
+If you have never played before, call to schedule a lesson to learn the rules and the different strokes.
+Or sign up for the beginner clinic.
 Click HERE for the schedule.
 Click HERE for Pickleball Skill Levels.

 Private lessons can be arranged by calling 610-399-3800.
-Beginners will be taught strokes of play – forehand, backhand, serve, volley, dink, overhead, lob and the rules.
+Beginners will be taught strokes of play – forehand, backhand, serve, volley, dink, and the rules.
 Lesson pricing varies with the group size.
-Individual 1 hour is $55, 2 player $40, 3 or more $30.
+Individual 1 hour is $60, 2 player $45/player, 3 or more $35/player.

-Paddles are available for your use.
+Paddles are available for to use during the clinics.
 Play is on the indoor tennis courts.

 What is Pickleball?